pmongeon/qsslab/content/talk/perspectives-on-academic-publishing/index.md

   - Philippe Mongeon
   - Sam Trosow

+# If you want to have links to anything you put then here
 links:
   - name: Video
     url: "https://youtu.be/ufDPVU9SwkI"

+# If you include a
-image:
+# image:
-  filename: featured
+#  filename: file_name.jpg
-  focal_point: Smart
+#  focal_point: Smart
-  preview_only: false
+#  preview_only: false

 ---